How can your organization leverage different social media channels for social recruiting and employer branding purposes?

 Your company page is crucial to how people perceive your brand.
 The moment you start connecting with potential candidates, they’ll likely take a look at your profile.
 Highlight who you are as a company – your values and culture – and provide a summary of your work.

 Enlist the help of your employees.
 They are, after all, the perfect brand advocates because they know how working with your company feels like.
-Establish guidelines to ensure messaging consistency.
+Create a social media policy which helps your employees navigate in different social media settings.

 Top company management has a role to play in lending credibility to your overall branding strategy as well.
 Keep their profiles updated.
 If they can establish a reputation as a LinkedIn influencer via the Pulse platform, much better.